Wolfanac/CardYard/README.md

 CY project - 1st year

 # Objective
 End the game with the lowest total score.
 The game end when a player revealed all the cards of his board or if the principal deck is empty.
-At this point, players that didn't played their turn can play then the one with the lowest score wins the game
+At this point, players that didn't played their turn can play then the one with the lowest score wins the game.
 Use a card deck going from -2 to 12 (140 cards summed up).
 The values can be edited afterwards.
 Every player gets an amount of cards determined at the beginning of the game.
 At the start, each player reveal 2 cards of its choice.